-21. The claimant will need to sign their name here.
-Their signature can be written in ink (by printing the document) or it can be signed digitally with eSign (recommended option).
-If the claimant will be notarizing the form (most likely recommended), they will need to wait until they are in the presence of a Notary Public.
+21. The claimant will need to sign their name on line 21.
+Their signature can be inscribed by hand (by printing the document) or it can be signed digitally with eSign (suggested option).
+If the claimant will be notarizing the form (which is highly recommended), they will need to wait until they are in the presence of a Notary Public.

-22. Enter the date (mm/dd/yyyy) the claimant signed the lien.
+22. Record the date (mm/dd/yyyy) the claimant signed the lien.

-23. The full printed name of the claimant.
+23. Enter the full printed name of the claimant.

 Fields 24 – 27 (Verification)